microshare/microshare.github.io/docs/0.1/getting-started/data-workflow.md

     if (m.DevEui == "58-A0-CB-FF-FF-FE-BB-15") {

         //Motion Sensor
-        lib.write(recType + '.motionsensor', {"payload": m.FRMPayload, "timestamp": m.ArrTime}, auth, ['payload', 'timestamp']);
+        //Write a new record with the Motion Sensor payload and the Time included in the network info lib.write(recType + '.motionsensor', {"payload": m.FRMPayload, "timestamp": m.ArrTime}, auth, ['payload', 'timestamp']);

     } else if (m.DevEui == "58-A0-CB-FF-FF-FE-BB-36") {

         //Healthy Home Sensor
-        lib.write(recType + '.healthyhomesensor', {"payload": m.FRMPayload, "timestamp": m.ArrTime}, auth, ['payload', 'timestamp']);
+        //Write a new record with the Healthy Home Sensor payload and the Time included in the network info lib.write(recType + '.healthyhomesensor', {"payload": m.FRMPayload, "timestamp": m.ArrTime}, auth, ['payload', 'timestamp']);

     }